Shidoengie/Shlang-Rust/README.md

 };
 foo();
 ```
-On functions the return value will be implicitely `void` if nothing is returned
+On functions the return value will be implicitely `null` if nothing is returned

 Defining functions can be done by giving a name to `func`
 ```swift